 All Kindergarten students are screened for speech, hearing, and vision to rule out any difficulties in these areas.
+All students grade 1st, 3rd, 5th, 7th, and 11th will have hearing and vision screenings.

 Procedures and Other School Information

 ATHLETIC EVENTS